 The EPDP Team Chair also put forward a number of working definitions to ensure consistent terminology and a shared understanding of terms used during the EPDP Team’s deliberations (see working definitions).

 Following the review of a number of real life use cases, the EPDP Team established a set of building blocks that the System for Standardized Access/Disclosure (“SSAD”) would consist of, recognizing that a decision on the roles and responsibilities of the different parties involved may be influenced by both legal advice and guidance from the European Data Protection Board (“EDPB”).
-In the absence of this guidance, the EPDP Team established that there would be roughly three variations of the SSAD:

-Centralized model in which requests for access/disclosure are received through a central gateway, where the decision on whether to disclose data would be made by the entity responsible for managing the centralized gateway;

-Hybrid model in which requests for access/disclosure are received through a central gateway, where the decision on whether to disclose data would remain with the relevant contracted party;

-Decentralized model in which requests for access/disclosure would be received by the relevant contracted party and the decision on whether to disclose would be made by the relevant contracted party (status quo, but with newly-defined standardized requirements).

-The Centralized model may have variations with respect to how data is returned to the requestor.
-For example, the central gateway may return the data via its system, or, alternatively, the contracted party may return the data directly to the requestor following instruction from the authorization provider.

 Priority 1 and Priority 2 Topics

 In order to organize its work, the EPDP Team agreed to divide its work into priority 1 and priority 2 topics.
 Priority 1 consists of the SSAD and all directly-related questions.
 Priority 2 includes the following topics: